metridoc/metridoc-rails/ansible/README.md

 To add credentials for a new data source:

-1. Login to the deploy server as the configuration management user and go to the directory with Metridoc's Ansible playbooks.
+1. Go to the Ansible directory.
 ```#bash
-cd ~/metridoc_config/ansible
+cd ansible
 ```
 2. Add the new environment variables to the `docker_stack_env` dictionary.
 They should reference the Vault-encrypted variables that you will add next:
 ```#yaml